vagnersant/eliasdorneles.github.io/site/blog/pybee-is-awesome.md

 If you love Python and are looking for an open source project to contribute, consider the [BeeWare project](http://pybee.org/contributing/).

-It's gotta a wonderful mission, it's welcoming to beginners and there's plenty of work to do.
+It's got a wonderful mission, it's welcoming to beginners and there's plenty of work to do.
 You'll be helping to build the future of Python.

 Go watch the video of the talk [Python All the Things][2], presented at Pycon